What is Rideshare Insurance and Do I Need It?

 Rideshare services like Uber typically offer insurance coverage to drivers, though the protections can vary.
 For example, Uber offers limited coverage to drivers and their vehicles anytime the Uber app is turned on, even if a passenger is not yet in the car.
 Other services, however, may only offer insurance coverage when a paying customer is inside the vehicle.

-Before you even begin driving for a rideshare company, you likely already have personal auto insurance for your vehicle.
+Before you even begin driving for a rideshare company or app-based delivery services (like Uber Eats), you likely already have personal auto insurance for your vehicle.
 So between that and the protection that companies like Uber and Lyft provide, you should be adequately protected in any situation… right?

 Unfortunately, wrong.
 TNC insurance coverage is likely to provide inadequate protection, even when combined with a personal insurance policy.
 That’s because:

-- Rideshare company policies may come with high deductibles, leaving you feeling the pinch after an accident.
+- Rideshare company policies, like Lyft insurance, may come with high deductibles, leaving you feeling the pinch after an accident.

-- Some companies will only protect drivers when a passenger is in the car; if you’re in an accident on the way to pick up a passenger, for example, you could be out of luck.
+- Some companies will only protect drivers when a passenger is in the car; if you’re in a car accident on the way to pick up a passenger, for example, you could be out of luck.

 - Typically, personal auto insurance policies will not cover rideshare drivers without the purchase of a special policy or supplemental coverage.
 If your insurance company catches you rideshare driving, they may cancel your policy and/or deny claims — even if accidents occur off the clock when you’re driving for personal use.